charlietran/gtr-pnp/README.md

-Glory to Rome Print & Play
+# Glory to Rome Print & Play

-Instructions I used for printplaygames.com, October 2023:
+A lightly customized Print & Play version of [Glory to Rome: Black Box edition](https://boardgamegeek.com/boardgame/19857/glory-rome).
+Inspiration and many graphics sourced by the [popular PnP thread on BGG by Arachnode](https://boardgamegeek.com/thread/1980739/my-glory-rome-reprint-story).

+## Printing Instructions
+Below is what I used to print this out at printplaygames.com in October 2023.

 ### Cards
 Images generated from https://gtr.stormtide.net.
 Each file contains images for 18 cards, and some files have blank spots since you can only print in multiples of 18.